humdrum-tools/humdrum-documentation/guide/ch17/index.md

 division will generate the percentages for each type of data record.

 Suppose, for example, that the total number of data records was determined to be 874.
-Using the UNIX **awk** command will allow us to easily generate the percentages for each data type via the command:
+Using the UNIX <span class="unix">awk</span> command will allow us to easily generate the percentages for each data type via the command:

 ```bash